Jun. K: 2014–present: Solo activities

 On January 4, 2017, Jun.
 K released a surprise music video for his song "Your Wedding", for his return as a solo artist in Korea.
 The music video stars his bandmate Nichkhun and Twice's Nayeon.
 "Your Wedding" was a pre-release for Jun.
 K's self-composed album titled 77-1X3-00, which was released on January 12, 2017, along with the music video for its title track, a Korean version of his song "No Shadow".

 Jun.
 K's second concert tour, Love Letter, and third concert tour, No Shadow, ranked in Yahoo Japan's 2015 and 2016 "Top 10+1 Best Concerts in Japan" respectively, making him the only K-pop artist on the lists.

 On November 27, 2017, Jun.
 K released his second Korean mini-album My 20's as his final project in Korea before his mandatory military enlistment.
 The album includes songs Jun.
 K personally composed and wrote, including the title track "Moving Day".

 Jun.
 K's fourth Japanese album, No Time, was released on April 4, 2018, as the final project in Japan before his army enlistment.
-No Time debuted at number three on the Oricon Daily album chart.
+No Time debuted at number three on the Oricon Daily Albums Chart.

 Jun.
 K’s fourth Korean single and first Japanese digital single “This Is Not A Song, 1929” was released in both Korea and Japan simultaneously on June 10, 2020.
 On the same day, he carried out a free online concert, This Is Not a Special Live, for his fans to show his gratitude towards their continued support.

 On December 9, 2020, Jun.
 K released his third Korean mini album 20 Minutes, with the title track "30 Minutes Might Be Too Long".

 On March 10, 2021, Jun.
 K released his fifth Japanese album, This Is Not a Song.

 In July 2022, it was announced that Jun.
 K would hold a fan meeting titled Jun.
 K (From 2PM) 2022 Fan Meeting "We, Love On, Again" in Japan on September 3.